Notenoughmail/notenoughmail.github.io/contact.md

 Wow!
 The place that hosts this site, no way

 Maybe GitHub will fully pivot into being a social media with direct messaging capabilities.
-When that happens I can be found at [Notenoughmail](https://github.com/Notenoughmail) doing who-knows-what, probably making kube-scripts-that-*really*-oughta-be-mods
+When that happens I can be found at [Notenoughmail](https://github.com/Notenoughmail) doing who-knows-what

 ## <span style="font-size:0em;">Modrinth & CurseForge</span><a href="https://modrinth.com/user/Notenoughmail"><img src="/assets/images/modrinth.png" alt="Modrinth"></a><a href="https://www.curseforge.com/members/notenoughmail/projects"><img src="/assets/images/curseforge.png" alt="CurseForge"></a>